Representable/representable/docs/docs/django1.md

  ┗ 📜utils.py
 ```

-The templates and views folders are structured into three main categories:
+The templates and views folders are structured into four main categories:

 - `campaigns`: public templates/views for campaigns launched by organizations
 - `dashboard`: private templates/views for managing submissions and launching campaigns.